-Since retiring in 2007 from a 27-year career in software engineering (and 16 years in fire research meteorology), I've covered sports photography primarily for Crenshaw High School in Los Angeles -- basketball, track-and-field, baseball, football, volleyball, tennis, boxing, water polo, and just plain hanging-out.
+Since retiring in 2007 from a 27-year career in software engineering (and 16 years in fire research meteorology), I've covered sports photography primarily for Crenshaw High School in Los Angeles -- basketball, track-and-field, baseball, football, volleyball, tennis, boxing, water polo, community activities, and just plain hanging-out.
 There are more than 60,000 publicly-visible photos covering more than 500 "sets" -- album groupings for games, matches, practices, and other public events.

 I own the domain "shawdog.com", and it automatically forwards to these Flickr pages, whose purpose is to provide, at no cost, pictures of as many Crenshaw athletes as possible, for themselves, their fans, their families and friends, and -- of course -- college recruiters.
 Although the emphasis is on Crenshaw, I do include athletes from other schools if I really like the shot, particularly at track meets where I have a lot of time to kill.
 I occasionally also cover other events where Crenshaw is not involved, such as City playoff games, junior college tournaments, community-interest activities, and adult basketball leagues.